-- a) The playing court (diagram 1) consists of a rectangle which measures 40 x 20m.
-It should be checked by measuring the length of the two diagonals.
-From the outer side of one corner to the outside of the opposite corner they should measure 44.72m.
-The length of the diagonals for one half of the court should measure 28.28m from the outside of each of the corners to the opposite outer middle of the centre line. - The playing court is provided with marking lines which are called "lines".
-The width of the goal lines (between the goalposts) is 8cm like the goalposts, all other lines have a width of 5cm.
-Lines which separate adjacent areas of the playing court can be replaced by a change in colours between the adjacent areas. - b) The goal area in front of the goals consists of a 3 x 6m rectangle and two connecting quarter circle sectors each with a radius of 6m.
-It is constructed by drawing a 3m long line parallel to the goal line at a distance of 6m from the rear edge of the goal line to the front edge of the goal-area line.
+The playing court is provided with marking lines which are called "lines".
+The width of the goal lines (between the goalposts) is 8 cm like the goalposts, all other lines have a width of 5 cm.
+Lines which separate adjacent areas of the playing court can be replaced by a change in colours between the adjacent areas.

+- b.
+The goal area in front of the goals consists of a 3 x 6m rectangle and two connecting quarter circle sectors each with a radius of 6m.
+It is constructed by drawing a 3m long line parallel to the goal line at a distance of 6m from the rear edge of the goal line to the front edge of the goal area line.
 On both sides this line continues in two quarter-circle arcs with the centre at the rear inside edge of the respective goalposts and with a radius of 6m.
 The lines and arcs which enclose the goal area are called the goal area line.
-The outer distance between the points where the two arcs meet the outer goal line in this way will measure 15m (diagram 5). - c) The broken free throw line (9m line) is made parallel and concentric to the goal-area line with a 3m larger distance from the goal line.
-The segments as well as the spaces between them measure 15cm.
+The outer distance between the points where the two arcs meet the outer goal line in this way will measure 15m (diagram 5). - c.
+The broken free throw line (9m line) is made parallel and concentric to the goal-area line with a 3m larger distance from the goal line.
+The segments as well as the spaces between them measure 15 cm.
 The segments should be cut off right-angled and radially respectively.
-The measurements of the curved segments are taken over the outer chord (diagram 5). - d) The 1m long 7-metre line is drawn directly in front of the goal, parallel to the goal line, at a distance of 7m from the rear edge of the goal line to the front edge of the 7m line (diagram 5). - e) The goalkeeper's restraining line (the 4m line) directly in front of the goal is 15cm long.
-It is parallel to, and 4m away from, the goal line measured from the rear edge of the goal line to the front edge of the 4m line, which means that the widths of both lines are included in this measure. - f) The playing area should be surrounded by a safety zone of at least 1m along the side lines and 2m behind the outer goal lines. - g) The goal (diagram 2) is placed in the centre of each outer goal line.
+The measurements of the curved segments are taken over the outer chord (diagram 5). - d.
+The 1m long 7-metre line is drawn directly in front of the goal, parallel to the goal line, at a distance of 7m from the rear edge of the goal line to the front edge of the 7m line (diagram 5). - e.
+The goalkeeper's restraining line (the 4m line) directly in front of the goal is 15 cm long.
+It is parallel to, and 4m away from, the goal line measured from the rear edge of the goal line to the front edge of the 4m line, which means that the widths of both lines are included in this measure. - f.
+The playing area should be surrounded by a safety zone of at least 1m along the side lines and 2m behind the outer goal lines. - g.
+The goal (diagram 2) is placed in the centre of each outer goal line.
 The goals must be firmly attached to the floor or to the wall behind them.
 The interior measures are 3m in width and 2m in height.
-The goal frame must be a rectangle, which means that the inside diagonals will measure 360.5cm (max.
-361cm min.
-360cm, in one and the same goal the difference must be maximum 0.5cm). - The rear side of the goalposts shall be in line with the rear edge of the goal line (and the outer goal line), which means that the front side of the goalposts is placed 3cm in front of the outer goal line.
+The goal frame must be a rectangle, which means that the inside diagonals will measure 360.5 cm (max.
+361 cm min.
+360 cm, in one and the same goal the difference must be maximum 0.5 cm).

+The rear side of the goalposts shall be in line with the rear edge of the goal line (and the outer goal line), which means that the front side of the goalposts is placed 3 cm in front of the outer goal line.

-The goalposts and the horizontal crossbar which joins them shall be made of a uniform material (e.g. wood, light metal or synthetic material) and have a square cross section of 8cm with rounded edges with a rounding radius of 4 ± 1 mm.
+The goalposts and the horizontal crossbar which joins them shall be made of a uniform material (e.g. wood, light metal or synthetic material) and have a square cross section of 8 cm with rounded edges with a rounding radius of $4\pm1$ mm.
 On the three sides which are visible from the court, the goalposts and the crossbar must be painted in bands of two colours which contrast clearly with each other and with the background; the two goals on one and the same playing court must have the same colours.